Support Your Heart for Life

 Learn How to be Heart Healthy at Meadow Lakes

 Holistic wellness is engrained in everything we do at Meadow Lakes.
-LivWell, our comprehensive, award-winning senior wellness program, goes above and beyond in providing opportunities to lead a healthy lifestyle.
+LivWell, our comprehensive, award-winning senior wellness program, goes above and beyond in offering opportunities to lead a healthy lifestyle.
 Here are a couple ways you can work on heart health right in our community:

 - Eat well in our dining area.
 Our chef prepares delicious, nutritious meals using the freshest ingredients, keeping you and your health in mind.

 - Exercise options are plentiful.
-Not only do you have access to a fitness center, you can take a dip in one of our two pools.
+Not only do you have access to a fitness center, you can also take a dip in one of our two pools.
 We even have a croquet court for you to engage in this non-strenuous and low-impact sport with your friends.

 - Take a moment to yourself and relax.
 Walk through our stunning campus; our grounds are an accredited arboretum where you can take a walk through a wooded trail, enjoy the sunset and listen to the sounds of nature.
 Or get creative and focus on your new project in our art studio.